Pleasant Grove Township, Greenwood County, Kansas

-Pleasant Grove Township is a township in Greenwood County, in the U.S. state of Kansas.
+Pleasant Grove Township is a township in Greenwood County, Kansas, United States.
 As of the 2000 census, its population was 52.

 Geography

 Pleasant Grove Township covers an area of 59 sqmi and contains no incorporated settlements.
 According to the United States Geological Survey (USGS), it contains two cemeteries: Neal and Rocky Ford.

 The streams of Cedar Creek, Fancy Creek, Kuntz Branch, Tar Creek and Walnut Creek run through this township.